WonderCall/next-image-export-avif/README.md

     ```

 11. Animated images:
-    You can use .gif and animated .webp images.
+    You can use .gif and animated .avif images.
 Next-image-export-optimizer will automatically optimize the animated images and generate the srcset for the different resolutions.

-    If you set the variable nextImageExportOptimizer_storePicturesInWEBP to true, the animated images will be converted to .webp format which can reduce the file size significantly.
+    If you set the variable nextImageExportOptimizer_storePicturesInAVIF to true, the animated images will be converted to .avif format which can reduce the file size significantly.
     Note that animated png images are not supported by this package.

 ## Live example